-Many of us spend a lot of time finding the “Best mutual Fund” to start Systematic plan in.
+Many of us spend a lot of time finding the “Best Mutual Fund” to start a Systematic investment plan (SIP) in.
 Very little time is devoted to review/re-balancing of the existing portfolio.
 Is that the correct approach?

 Let’s try to understand with the help of an example.

 Suppose you are 30 and plan to invest Rs 10,000 per month for 30 years for your retirement.
 Let’s assume equity mutual fund is the only asset available for investment.

 After one year, you have invested Rs 1.2 lacs (Rs 10,000 per month X 12 months).
 Suppose your investment has grown to Rs 1.3 lacs at the end of 1 year.
 Now, the next investment of Rs 10,000 is 7.69% of your existing investment corpus.
 In the next 1 year, you will be investing Rs 1.2 lacs, which is almost equal to your existing corpus of Rs 1.3 lacs at the end of 1 year.

 Hence, the incremental investment is a significantly large percentage of your existing portfolio.
 Needless to say, you must get your investment choices right because the incremental investment is a significant portion of your existing corpus.

 Let’s assume your retirement corpus earns a return of 10% p.a.
 If you continue the same rate of investment, your retirement corpus would have grown to Rs 76.56 lacs at the end of 20 years.
 Now, the incremental monthly investment is only 0.13%.
 1% of Rs 76.56 lacs is Rs 76,560.
 Even the incremental annual investment of Rs 1.2 lacs is only 1.57% of your existing corpus.
 A good or bad day in the market is likely to move your existing corpus by greater than Rs 1.2 lacs.
 This means you will lose or gain an amount greater than or equal to next year’s investment in a single day.